 - The University of Minnesota Institutional Review Board (IRB) monitors and approves each one of our processes.
 The IRB also reviews and approves any changes that could affect study participants before those changes are presented to people at any step of our process.

 - When working with your personal information only the study team will have access to your information, and only for study purposes.
 Any information used by other researchers and/or laboratories is combined with other study participants’ information and won’t have any personal identification that could be connected to you.
 We will never sell your samples or information.

 - You are always in control of your personal information because you can:

-- formally request that our study release results from your participation (except genetic tests) to be sent to any of your health care providers.
+- Formally request that our study release results from your participation (except genetic tests) to any of your health care providers.

 For additional questions or concerns

 Do not hesitate to contact us at [email protected] or “Connect with Us”.

 Have more questions, please review our frequently asked questions